-Expose any TCP service
+Expose any TCP Server

 There are use cases where you may want to make any TCP service available through Border0.
 By doing so, you benefit from making the service available without the need for a VPN.
 As well as providing authentication and authorization rules using our policies.